Οὐδέν γε μὴν ἔλεγε τὸ παράπαν ἐν τῷ βίῳ χωρὶς ἀσκήσεως κατορθοῦσθαι, δυνατὴν δὲ ταύτην πᾶν ἐκνικῆσαι

 4.1.1

 As the telos of living, the occasioning form-of-living is not adopted merely as a form-of-living – which is to say, one form-of-living amongst others – but is rather adopted as the form-of-living according to which other forms-of-living are to be lived.
-In other words, a form-of-living can be adopted as the form-of-living only with respect to other forms-of-living which are to be lived in accordance with it.

 4.1.2